Last updated on November 10th, 2020 at 12:39 am

 A couple of weeks ago, some friends had asked me what it was like being in the CityLine audience.
-I hadn’t really thought about it by then, but spent some time afterward putting it into words.
+I hadn’t really thought about it by then but spent some time afterwards putting it into words.

 And here’s the result:

 What do you get when you mix an audience that’s 94% female, free exercise balls and a connection to social media in only the loosest of ways?